tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_glossaries.md

 My prompt to Claude looked as follows:

 <div class="chat">
-Structure this list of glossary definitions with the following YAML syntax.
-[PASTE SYNTAX ABOVE]
+<p>Structure this list of glossary definitions with the following YAML syntax.
+[PASTE SYNTAX ABOVE]</p>
 </div>

 Claude did an excellent job at the YAML formatting, as has been my experience with other AI tools.
 Time and again, AI tools do exceedingly well at pattern matching.
 However, copying and pasting from Claude dropped the spacing syntax, so I ended up using ChatGPT for this.
 Claude doesn't offer code view styling for its content, unlike ChatGPT and Bard.